ohcnivek/archived-kevincho-me/README.md

 ### source code of my website!

-currently hosted on [heroku](https://kevincho.herokuapp.com/), will be getting moved very very soon!
+currently hosted on [here](https://kevincho.herokuapp.com/) on heroku, but will be getting moved very very soon!